Christmas and New Years Office Closure

 foot rock-climbing walls

 The west entrance is accessed from Castlewood Canyon Road off of Hwy 86.
-The west entrance is in a less developed portion of the park, including a gravel road, gravel parking lots, a few picnic tables and vault toilets.
+The west entrance is a less-developed portion of the park, including a gravel road, gravel parking lots, a few picnic tables and vault toilets.

 The Castlewood Canyon Visitor Center is located northeast of the main entrance.